nasa-itc/deployment/README.md

 This script will run ansible for you.
 The script can be edited manually to change settings as needed.
 Note that no new user will be created during this process as would typically be done when provisioning from scratch.
-Users are expected to be in the `domainusers` group to access shared source at `/opt/nos3`.
+Users are expected to be in the `domainusers` group to access shared source at `/opt/jstar`.

 ## Logging In

-The `nos3` user is the typical login you will want to use.
+The `jstar` user is the typical login you will want to use.
 The `vagrant` user was created automatically by the provisioning process and can be left alone.
 You'll want to be sure you know the following passwords:
 * Username - password
-* `nos3` - `nos3123!`
+* `jstar` - `jstar123!`
 * `vagrant` - `vagrant`

 ## Quality of Life Improvements

 It is recommended that you log-in and setup the virtual machine to your tastes.
-The first thing would be to install Virtual Box Guest Additions for your current version by using the `Devices->Insert Guest Additions...` option in the toolbar, auto-launching the CD, and following the instructions.
+The first thing would be to install Virtual Box Guest Additions for your current version by using the `Devices > Upgrade Guest Additions...` option in the toolbar, auto-launching the CD, and following the instructions.
-Additionally, you will want to remove the current SSH keys at `/home/nos3/.ssh` and replace them with your personal ones so that you may commit to the git repositories.
+Additionally, you will want to remove the current SSH keys at `/home/jstar/.ssh` and replace them with your personal ones so that you may commit to the git repositories.

 ## Re-Provisioning